subhamrazzz/K6_WTW/README.md

     sudo apt-get install k6
 ```

-Make sure to modify the K6 installation commands according to the runner type you are using (e.g., Windows, macOS, etc.).
+Make sure to modify the K6 installation commands according to the runner type you are using (e.g.,linux, Windows, macOS, etc.).